 GameStop became perhaps the most publicized meme stock in January 2021 when its price spiked hundreds of dollars in a matter of days.
 Users on the subreddit WallStreetBets began buying GME after they learned a hedge fund had shorted the stock.

 Let’s take a look at the surge.
-At the start of January 2021, GameStop’s stock (GME) was priced at $17.25—a price that stayed in a similar, consistent range for the entirety of 2020.
-Then, just about 20 days later, GME’s growth spurred by hype online was visible: On Jan.
+At the start of January 2021, GameStop’s stock (GME) was priced at $17.25—a price that stayed in a steady range for all of 2020.
+Then, just about 20 days later, GME’s growth spurred by hype online became clear: On Jan.
 26, GME had reached $147.98 to close the day, up from $76.79 the day before and just $39.36 one week earlier.

 Also on Jan.
-26, Tesla CEO Elon Musk tweeted a link to the WallStreetBets subreddit where talk of GME was the primary topic of conversation, with the caption, “Gamestonk!!”
-Generally in the case of recent meme stocks, the cycle has been fueled by encouragement from public figures.
+26, Tesla CEO Elon Musk tweeted a link to the WallStreetBets subreddit where talk of GME was the main topic of conversation, with the caption, “Gamestonk!!”
+Often in the case of recent meme stocks, the cycle has been fueled by praise and mentions from public figures.

-Just a day after the tweet from Musk, the stock rose to unprecedented levels once again.
+Just a day after the tweet from Musk, the stock rose to new heights once again.
 The price of GME more than doubled to $347.51 on Jan.
-27, and then the stock reached a high of $483 on Jan.
-28, before dropping to close the day at $193.60.
+27. Then on Jan.
+28, the stock reached a high of $483, before dropping to close the day at $193.60.

-Short selling is when an investor—often an institutional investor like a hedge fund—borrows a stock and sells the shares with the intention of buying it back later to return.
+Short selling is when an investor—often an institutional investor like a hedge fund—borrows a stock and sells the shares with a plan to buy it back later to return.
 When someone shorts a stock, they’re betting the stock price will go down between the time they sell and repurchase the stock.

 Except in the case of GME, the hedge fund’s plans went wrong as so many retail investors started buying.

-The GameStop saga attracted regulatory scrutiny, with the House Financial Services Committee and the Justice Department taking a deeper look at events that led to this surge.
-Major brokerages, such as Robinhood, that average investors used to participate in this trading frenzy restricted trading in GME and some other meme stocks.
-Robinhood’s CEO said the restrictions were to help the brokerage meet increased regulatory deposit requirements.
+As you might expect, the GameStop saga attracted quite a bit of legal scrutiny.
+The House Financial Services Committee and the Justice Department both took a deeper look at events that led to this surge.
+Major brokerages, such as Robinhood, that average investors used to engage in this trading frenzy, chose to restrict trading in GME and some other meme stocks.
+Robinhood’s CEO said the restrictions were to help the brokerage meet increased regulatory deposit mandates.

-Plus, the entire event has caused general speculation regarding Wall Street strategies, as well as the ethics of the relationship between traditional financial markets and modern-day investors.
+Plus, the entire event has caused suspicion of Wall Street strategies, as well as the ethics of the relationship between traditional financial markets and current investors.

 What It Means for Individual Investors

 One visible outcome of the meme stock saga has been an increase in interest in retail investing.
 Despite the actions of Robinhood and other brokerage firms, new downloads of those apps skyrocketed after the events surrounding the GameStop stock.
-The Robinhood app specifically was downloaded more than 1 million times in the last week of January, when the stock surged and then later declined, according to various media outlets, including Barron’s.
+The Robinhood app alone was downloaded more than 1 million times in the last week of January, when the stock surged and then later declined, according to a number media outlets, including Barron’s.

-Such increase in retail trading activity also prompted the SEC to issue an investor alert warning average investors of the risks of investing in a “hot stock” or “short-term investing based on social media.”
+Such an increase in retail trading activity also prompted the SEC to issue an investor alert.
+The alert warned people about the risks of investing in a “hot stock” or “short-term investing based on social media.”

-It can be exciting to make money on day trading and to be a part of something bigger, such as in the case of the GameStop surge.
+There is no doubt that it can be exciting to make money on day trading and to be a part of something bigger, such as in the case of the GameStop surge.
 And yet, studies have shown that even the most experienced of day traders lose money.
-So while it might be a positive thing that these meme stocks have increased interest in the stock market, experts ultimately recommend following a very different investing strategy.
+So while it might be a positive thing that these meme stocks have increased interest in the stock market, in the end, experts recommend following a much more prudent investing strategy.